KgaogeloMangwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to create new global variable
+a script that prints the result of the addition of 128 with the value stored in the environment variable